 Limestone is known as the "The Nation's Building Stone," and for good reason!
-A number of state and local capitol buildings, memorials and other notable structures throughout the country and beyond have been constructed using limestone from right here in south central Indiana.
+A number of state and local capitol buildings, memorials and other notable structures throughout the country and beyond have been constructed using limestone from south central Indiana.

 - The Pentagon